scp222thj/MalumMenu/README.md

 # 🎁 Releases

 **PLEASE READ**:
-This branch is my personal fork of the original MalumMenu project.
+This repository (more specifically, the `reloaded` branch) is my personal fork of the original MalumMenu project.
-For the lack of a better name, I call it **Astralum**.

 | Mod Version | Among Us - Version | Link                                  |
 |-------------|--------------------|---------------------------------------|